JaniHarkonen/DumpEm/README.md

 ## Sunday 4.7.2021
 It is now possible to add and remove sub-components.
 However, this functionality has to be substantially developed later on.

+## Monday 5.7.2021
+Did some refactoring creating a folder for "general" components, which are the parent components each DumpEm- component should inherit from, and "common" components, which should components frequently used across different repositories.<br></br>
+´´´javascript
+ManifestComponent
+´´´
+was also created, which is designed to be the parent for all components that have a visual manifestation in the workspace.
+From this point on, components without a visual manifestation should not have the ´´´javascript options
+´´´
+attribute, as in order to bring up the options screen, the user has to click on a manifestation first.